 Teppan Edo – Japan | Table Service Restaurant

 We love to eat, and the only thing better than dinner is dinner and a show.
 That’s why we love Teppan Edo.
-This table service restaurant in the Japan Pavilion is hibachi style, with chefs cook your food with flair right in front of you.
+This table service restaurant in the Japan Pavilion is hibachi style, with chefs cooking your food with flair right in front of you.
 Plus, with everything from NY Cut Steak and Filet Mignon to Ebi (grilled shrimp) and Tori (chicken breast) available, as well as drinks like the Nigori Mimosa, this is a great spot for kids and adults alike.
-Tables here are family-style, however plexiglass walls have been erected since COVID-19 to ensure health and safety.

 Tokyo Dining – Japan | Table Service Restaurant

 When it comes to the number of Epcot restaurants, Japan takes the crown with no less than five dining outlets.
 At Tokyo Dining, sushi is the highlight, with standouts like the Fresh Sashimi Sampler and the Volcano Roll.
-At one time, steaks and udon were also on the menu.
-It remains to be seen whether they will return once COVID-19 goes away, but we hope they do.
+However, you can also choose from udon noodles or grilled proteins like steak, salmon and chicken breast.
 With its views overlooking the World Showcase Lagoon, this can also be a great place to watch the nightly fireworks spectacular.

 Traveler’s Café – Near Canada | Snack & Drink Stand

 Wondering where to get your caffeine fix at the beginning of your day at Epcot?
 Head on over to World Showcase and turn left towards Canada until you reach the Traveler’s Cafe, also known as Starbucks, for all of your frappuccino, latte, cold brew, and iced tea needs.
 As you might expect, lines can get very long here throughout the day but especially in the morning, so be ready for a wait.